sulaimonao/self_hosted_search_engine/README.md

 make tail               # follow the focused crawl log in another terminal
 ```

+### Index schema upgrades

+The incremental indexer now validates the on-disk Whoosh schema before reusing it.
+If a legacy deployment only contains the
+`text`, `title`, and `url` fields, the index directory is automatically rebuilt so the modern `url`, `lang`, `title`, `h1h2`, and
+`body` fields are available.
+Existing postings are discarded during this migration, so plan to re-run your crawl or the
+incremental indexer afterwards to repopulate the upgraded schema.

 Run CLI searches straight from your terminal:

 ```bash